benfox1216/enigma/README.md

 You can run the test suite by running `rake test`.

 These test the encryption and the decryption features, with edge cases accounted for.
 It also tests the enima decrypt/encrypt methods separately, also with edge cases accounted for.
+While the usage commands use today's date, it can also work using a random date.

 All 43 assertions should pass, with 100% test coverage.

 ### Usage